amazon-archives/amazon-cognito-identity-js/README.md

 1. The `CognitoIdentityServiceProvider` service from the [AWS SDK for JavaScript](https://github.com/aws/aws-sdk-js)

 2. `BigInteger` from the [JavaScript BN library](http://www-cs-students.stanford.edu/~tjw/jsbn/) developed by Tom Wu, the inventor of the Secure Remote Password protocol, at Stanford University.
+This implementation uses Montgomery multiplication to rapidly perform the computations needed by the Secure Remote Password protocol.

 3. The [Stanford JavaScript Crypto Library](https://github.com/bitwiseshiftleft/sjcl)